MicrosoftDocs/VBA-Docs/api/Word.MailMerge.MailSubject.md

 ## Example

 This example merges the document named "Offer.doc" with its attached data document.
-The results are sent to the e-mail addresses stored in the EmailNames merge field, and the subject of the mail message is "Amazing Offer."
+The results are sent to the email addresses stored in the EmailNames merge field, and the subject of the mail message is "Amazing Offer."

 ```vb